Johannes Arlt

-Johannes Arlt (born 23 April 1984 in Berlin) is a German soldier and politician of the Social Democratic Party (SPD) who has been serving as a member of the German Bundestag since the 2021 elections.
-He has been serving as a direct candidate for the constituency of Mecklenburgische Seenplatte II - Landkreis Rostock III.
+Johannes Arlt (born 23 April 1984 in Berlin) is a German soldier and politician of the Social Democratic Party (SPD) who served as a member of the German Bundestag from the 2021 to 2025, representing the constituency of Mecklenburgische Seenplatte II - Landkreis Rostock III.

 Early life and education

-Johannes Arlt grew up in Neustrelitz, where he attended the “Geschwister-Scholl” elementary school and then the Carolinum grammar school.
+Arlt grew up in Neustrelitz, where he attended the “Geschwister-Scholl” elementary school and then the Carolinum grammar school.
 He completed his Abitur in 2003 at the Carl Philipp Emanuel Bach Music High School in Berlin, where he spent his final years.

 Arlt began his career as a conscript and was commissioned as a military officer.
 From 2004 to 2005, he attended the 92nd Air Force Officer Training Course at the Air Force Officer School in Fürstenfeldbruck.
-He studied political and social sciences at the University of the German Armed Forces in Munich from 2006.
+He studied political and social sciences at the University of the Bundeswehr Munich from 2006.
 He completed his studies in 2009 with a degree in political science (univ.).

 Initially, in 2010, he was a platoon leader in the guard battalion at the Federal Ministry of Defense, and from autumn 2011 he was an adjutant to Brigadier General Rainer Keller as commander of the Air Force Training Command.
 Arlt was appointed a professional soldier in 2012.
 From 2013 to 2015, he led the staff company and staff platoon of the Air Force training battalion in Germersheim with the rank of captain.
 Then, he was assigned to the Air Force Command in the International Cooperation Division.
 Between 2014 and 2019, he took part in seven Bundeswehr deployments abroad as part of the ISAF and RSM mandates in Afghanistan and MINUSMA in Mali.
 He most recently served in the general staff service with a major rank.
 In 2016, he spent several months in Israel training to become a tactical operator for the Heron 1 military drone, i.e. particularly the operator of its reconnaissance equipment.
 Arlt has more than 1,000 flight hours in this role.

 After completing staff officer training at the Bundeswehr Command and Staff College in Hamburg, he continued to work in the Air Force Command in the International Cooperation and Arms Control Division.
 From October 2018, he was assigned to the Joint Operational Planning Group at the Bundeswehr Operational Command.

 From 2019 to 2021 Arlt completed his studies at the Swedish Defence University (FHS) in Stockholm.
 As part of this, he also obtained a Master of Science in War Science and a degree with distinction from the Royal Household.

 From 2009 to 2015, he also worked as managing director in an event management company.